-From the Advanced menu on the bar on the top of the page, click Static Routes.
-To configure IPv6 routes, click IPv6 and refer to the next page.
+From the Features menu, click Static Route.

+To configure IPv6 rules, click IPv6 and refer to page 60.
 To return to the main IPv4 static routes page, click IPv4.

-If you wish to remove a route, click on its trash can icon in the Delete column.
+If you wish to remove a route, click on its trash icon in the Delete column.
 If you wish to edit a route, click on its pencil icon in the Edit column.
 If you wish to create a new route, click the Add Route button.
+Click Save when you are done.